 -Member of the NASCW (National Association of Canine Scent Work)

-Conscientious about being well trained and keeping up with developments in her field, Roseann continues to study with a veritable list of "who's who" in the Animal Training and Behavior fields, including: Kathy Sdao, Jean Donaldson (a week long camp for instructors), Ted Turner, Dr. Roger Abrantes, Dr. Ian Dunbar (a puppy trainers workshop), Dr. Raymond Coppinger, Dr. Patricia McConnell, Dr. Pamela Reid, Dr. Andrew Luescher, Sue Sternberg, John Fisher and John Rogerson’s week long camp for instructors, twice.
+Ever conscientious about being well trained and keeping up with developments in her field, Roseann continues to study with predominant leaders in the Animal Training and Behavior fields, including: Kathy Sdao, Ken Ramirez, Karen Pryor, Jesus Rosales Ruiz, Jean Donaldson, Ted Turner, Dr. Roger Abrantes, Dr. Ian Dunbar, Dr. Raymond Coppinger, Dr. Patricia McConnell, Dr. Pamela Reid, Daniel Mills, Dr. Andrew Luescher, Sue Sternberg, John Fisher and John Rogerson.
 She is a multi-time graduate of the Dogs Of Course, Instructors Training Camp and attended the very first clicker training conference Karen Pryor presented to dog trainers.
-She is also a graduate of the Dogs! course at Purdue University, where she studied under Dr. Andrew Luescher and Julie Shaw.
-This certification required passing a pass or fail proctored exam.
-Most recently she has attended ClickerExpo, a three-day clicker training conference for dog professionals.
+She is also a graduate of the 'Dogs!' course at Purdue University, where she studied under Dr. Andrew Luescher.

 A passionate advocate for adoption, Roseann lives with, loves and continuously learns from her three adopted dogs: Trey, a super sweet and jolly (grey sable, giant) German Shepherd Dog, Aoife, a mixed breed she refers to as her black and tan bundle of joy and inspiration, and Joad, a clever and mischievous husky type mix.
 When she is not having fun training dogs and their people, you can find her playing with her own on the trails or in a field somewhere.
 Her favorite dog sports currently include, bikejoring, Frisbee, agility, dog sledding, canicross, tracking, mountain-scootering and hiking.